BieVic/bievic.github.io/_pages/about.md

 # About Me

+I'm passionate about programming languages such as C++ and Rust.
+My focus at the moment is WebAssembly, and I'm contributing to the amazing WebAssembly runtime [Wasmtime](https://wasmtime.dev/).
+In my free time, I love to hack on RISC-V and other low-level stuff.

-I am currently working on [NebulaStream](https://github.com/nebulastream), where I contribute to the novel query compiler Nautilus
+Currently, I'm working on [NebulaStream](https://github.com/nebulastream), where I contribute to the novel query compiler Nautilus
 Additionally, I work as a Research Assistant at the [Database Systems and Information Management](https://www.tu.berlin/en/dima) research group at [TU Berlin](https://www.tu.berlin/), under the excellent guidance of [Philipp M. Grulich](https://grulich.me//) and [Prof. Dr. rer. nat.
 Volker Markl](https://www.tu.berlin/dima/ueber-uns/prof-dr-volker-markl).